Welcome to Dancing Dogs Yoga Bluffton!

 DO bring your own (when you can):

-- Mat.
+Mat.
 It is more sanitary.
-We have mats available for your use.
-If you use one, please clean it with provided mat spray before you leave.
+We have mats available for purchase.

-- Water bottle to be good to the environment.
-Bring your own refillable bottle and use our water cooler to fill it.
+Water bottle to be good to the environment.
+Bring your own refillable bottle.
+We also have water available for purchase

 DON'T wear Perfumes or Fragrances!